M66B/FairEmail/FAQ.md

 <br />

 <a name="faq22"></a>
-**(22) Why do I get 'Couldn't connect to host' ?**
+**(22) Why do I get 'Couldn't connect to host', 'Connection refused' or 'Network unreachable' ?**

-The message *Couldn't connect to host ...* means that FairEmail was not able to connect to the email server.
+The messages *Couldn't connect to host ...*, *Connection refused* or *Network unreachable* mean that FairEmail was not able to connect to the email server.

 Possible causes are: